Toulouse: County of Toulouse

 The Parlement of Toulouse was the second most important and oldest in the kingdom after that of Paris, making Toulouse the judicial capital of a large part of southern France.

 The woad trade, which was the only source of blue dye at the time in Europe, made the fortune of the merchants of Toulouse during the Renaissance.

+The Expulsion of the Huguenots from Toulouse in 1562.